Kevin Newsome

-Kevin Leonardo Newsome, Jr. (born January 21, 1991) is a former American college football quarterback from Portsmouth, Virginia who played for the Penn State Nittany Lions football team from 2009 to 2011, and for the Temple Owls football team in 2012.
+Kevin Leonardo Newsome, Jr. (born January 21, 1991) is an American former college football quarterback from Portsmouth, Virginia who played for the Penn State Nittany Lions football team from 2009 to 2011, and for the Temple Owls football team in 2012.

-Early years
+Early life

 Newsome was born in Portsmouth, Virginia and attended Western Branch High School in Chesapeake, Virginia until his junior year, where he transferred to Hargrave Military Academy in Chatham, Virginia.

 At Western Branch High School, Newsome lettered in football and track and field.
 In his junior year of football, he passed for more than 1,600 yards and twelve touchdowns, and rushed for more than 500 yards and eleven touchdowns.
 Participating in track and field as a sprinter and hurdler, Newsome was ranked fourth in the nation as a hurdler and earned All-America honors while becoming a high hurdle state champion twice during his junior year of high school.
 Newsome helped to bring home first place honors while running last leg for Western Branch High School in the 2008 Penn Relays 4x1 meter relay championship race, and was the captain of the track and field team.
 As the only freshman on his track and field team, he finished tenth at the Virginia state championships.
 Newsome served as the president of his junior class and earned a 3.7 GPA, while becoming a member of the National Honor Society.

 At Hargrave Military Academy, Newsome was coached by Robert Prunty as a true high school senior.
 He was selected to participate in the U.S. Army All-American Bowl.
 Newsome would go to have the most rushing yards in the game while completing one pass on one attempt for 45 yards to Logan Thomas.
 Scout.com ranked him as the No. 10 quarterback nationally and Rivals.com placed him on the list of Top 40 prep players nationally.
 Both Scout.com and Rivals.com rated him as a four-star recruiting prospect, while ESPN.com gave him a scouts grade of 80.